web-dom/webcomponent/README.md

 }
 ```

-Register that component
+Register new custom element

 ```rust
 CustomElement_define(cstr("hello-world"));
 ```

-Listen for when a new instance of that element is constructed in the DOM
+Listen for when a new instance of that custom element is constructed in the DOM and create an associated element in Rust to manage it.

 ```rust
 // listen to custom element creation on the window